Freedom and the Left

 What expertise do they have that justifies overriding other people’s freedom?
 What do their arbitrary impositions show, except that fools rush in where angels fear to tread?

 What lessons do students get from this, except submission to arbitrary power?

 Supposedly students are to get a sense of compassion or noblesse oblige from serving others.
 But this all depends on who defines compassion.
 In practice, it means forcing students to undergo a propaganda experience to make them receptive to the left’s vision of the world.

 I am sure those who favor “community service” requirements would understand the principle behind the objections to this if high school military exercises were required.

 Indeed, many of those who promote compulsory “community service” activities are bitterly opposed to even voluntary military training in high schools or colleges, though many other people regard military training as more of a contribution to society than feeding people who refuse to work.

-In other words, people on the left want the right to impose their idea of what is good for society on others - a right they vehemently deny to those whose idea of what is good for society differs from their own.
+In other words, people on the left want the right to impose their idea of what is good for society on others-- a right that they vehemently deny to those whose idea of what is good for society differs from their own.

-To find out more about Thomas Sowell and read features by other Creators Syndicate columnists and cartoonists, visit the Creators Syndicate web page at www.creators.com.
-Thomas Sowell is a senior fellow at the Hoover Institution, Stanford University, Stanford, CA 94305.
-His website is www.tsowell.com.
+To find out more about Thomas Sowell visit the Creators Syndicate Web page at www.creators.com.
+Sowell is a senior fellow at the Hoover Institution, Stanford University, Stanford, CA 94305.
+His Web site is www.tsowell.com.